Biomedical Engineering AMP

 Comprehensive Examination

 M.S.
 Coursework Option: The student must complete a written and/ or oral comprehensive exam during the final semester of residence at UVM that will be based on their completed coursework.
-This requirement may be waived if students achieve a B+ of better in their BME coursework.

 Requirements for Advancement to Candidacy for the Degree of Master of Science